The debt collection process: what to expect

 If you’ve had a change in circumstances and can no longer afford the payment plan you set up with us, please get in touch with us to let us know.

-We understand that individual circumstances change all the time and we will work with you to work out what the next best step is, whether it’s amending your payment plan or taking some time to speak to a free, independent debt advisor.
+We understand that individual circumstances change, and we will work with you to work out what the next best step is, whether it’s amending your payment plan or taking some time to speak to an independent debt advisor, such as those mentioned in our previous section ‘What is a debt advice agency?’.

 What else am I able to do online?